kyma-incubator/compass/docs/compass/03-02-labels.md

 ```
 This mutation allows you to remove only definitions that are not used.
 If you want to delete a LabelDefinition with all values, set the **deleteRelatedLabels** parameter to `true`.

-### Search for objects using LabelFilters
+## LabelFilters

-You can define a LabelFilter to list the objects according to their labels.
+You can define a LabelFilter to list the top-level entities according to their labels.
+You can search for Applications and Runtimes by label keys or by label keys and their values.
 To search for a given Application or Runtime, use this query:

 ```graphql
  applications(filter: [LabelFilter!], first: Int = 100, after: PageCursor):  ApplicationPage!